 If you start taking a course for free, you can pay for the course any time.
 After you pay for a course, any assignments you submitted before paying will count toward your Certificate.

 Some courses let you pre-enroll and pay the course fee before the course opens.

-If you pay for a new course before the start date of the first session, your refund, Certificate eligibility, and feature access periods will start on the first session's start date, not on your payment date.
+If you pay for a new course before the start date of the course, your refund, Certificate eligibility, and feature access periods will start on the course's start date, not on your payment date.

-When you pay for a course, your payment will expire 180 days from the payment date, or 180 days from the start date of the course's first session, whichever is later.
-During this 180-day period, you may attempt the course in multiple sessions.
+When you pay for a course, your payment will expire 180 days from the payment date, or 180 days from the start date of the course, whichever is later.
+During this 180-day period, you may attempt the course multiple times.

 If you don't earn your Certificate within 180 days, you'll need to pay the fee again.

 This expiration policy may be different for some courses.
 Check your course's information page and your payment confirmation email for any exceptions.

 To pre-pay for a Specialization, you will need to do so when you enroll in the Specialization or when you enroll in your first course in the Specialization.